Life is hard. There are no doubts about that. But some trials are harder than others.

 I can’t tell you why God answers some prayers so swiftly and other times He seems to remain silent.
 But I can tell you that I trust Him and believe in the power of prayer.
 And I also know that prayer will always bring us closer to the heart of God.

 So, to avoid becoming a Mara when life is hard, pray.
-Pray for those who do you wrong.
 Pray for God to soften your heart.
-And pray for those around you who just need prayer.
+And pray for His guidance and wisdom and for you to receive it according to His will, not your own ideas of what should be.

 3.)
 Recount The Deeds Of The Lord